MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-framework-content-strategies.md

 tags: post
 layout: post
 title: Content strategies for the ProcessWire framework
-menu_title: "Content strategies: Utilizing the framework"
+menu_title: "Content strategies"
-description: Learn how to utilize the ProcessWire framework with diverse strategies for content structure.
+description: Learn how to utilize the ProcessWire framework with these strategies for content structure.
 ---

-# Customize everything: Using ProcessWire as a Content Management Framework
+# Content strategies: Using ProcessWire as a Content Management Framework

 With ProcessWire, you can output your content in whatever way you want to.
 Want to write traditional PHP templates that generate HTML?
 No problem.
 Need a headless CMS for a JavaScript Single-Page-Application?
 Simply change the `Content-Type` header to `application/json` [through the template settings](https://processwire.com/docs/start/structure/templates/#other-page-settings-managed-by-templates) and output JSON, easy.
 ProcessWire truly is API-first — though the API is PHP-based instead of HTTP-based, unlike a pure headless CMS like [Contentful](https://www.contentful.com).
 That allows you to build anything you want as long as you can develop it with PHP.

-This post is about adopting a mindset of flexibility in regards to how you want to structure your site and make things easier for you.
+This post is about adopting a mindset of flexibility in regard to how you want to structure your site and make things easier for you.
 The key is to understand ProcessWire as a Content Management **Framework** (CMF) which allows you to customize, basically, anything.

 ## Pages as containers for content